Rudra2912/spring-petclinic-project/readme.md

 Link - https://github.com/logicopslab/spring-petclinic-project/blob/main/Jenkinsfile

-1. Code Checkout:This stage uses the git command to clone the code from the main branch of the https://github.com/logicopslab/spring-petclinic-project.git repository.
+1.	**Code Checkout:** This stage uses the git command to clone the code from the main branch of the https://github.com/logicopslab/spring-petclinic-project.git repository.
-2. Clean and Install:This stage sets up the environment for Maven by defining the MAVEN_HOME variable pointing to the Maven installation directory (C:/Installers/apache-maven-3.9.6).
+2.	**Clean and Install:** This stage sets up the environment for Maven by defining the MAVEN_HOME variable pointing to the Maven installation directory (C:/Installers/apache-maven-3.9.6).
 It then updates the system path (PATH) to include the Maven binaries.
 Finally, it uses a bat command (for Windows batch script execution) to run mvn clean install.
 This cleans any previously built artifacts and installs the project's dependencies.
-3. Build: This stage simply runs mvn package using a bat command.
+3.	**Build:** This stage simply runs mvn package using a bat command.
 This packages the application into a distributable artifact (e.g., JAR file).
-4. Run Tests: This stage executes the tests using mvn test through a bat command.
+4.	**Run Tests:** This stage executes the tests using mvn test through a bat command.
 This verifies the functionality of the application.
-5. Code Quality (SonarQube): It defines a step using the withSonarQubeEnv function to connect to a SonarQube server named "SonarQube Server".
+5.	**Code Quality**: It defines a step using the withSonarQubeEnv function to connect to a SonarQube server named "SonarQube Server".
 It then tries to run mvn sonar:sonar with a bat command, which is used for code quality analysis with SonarQube.
-6. Docker Build : Explained separately below
+6.	**Docker Build**: Explained separately below
-7. Docker Image Vulnerability Scan - Using SNYK vulnerability scanner to scan the Docker images.
+7. **Docker Image Vulnerability Scan**: Using SNYK vulnerability scanner to scan the Docker images.
-8. Pushing to Artifactory (Placeholder – Working on it):
+8.	**DockerHub Push**: Place Holder for now
-Similar to the previous stage, this is a placeholder with an echo statement "Pushing".
+9. **Pushing to Artifactory**: This is also a placeholder with an echo statement "Pushing".
 This suggests the pipeline might eventually deploy the built artifact to a repository like Artifactory.

 ## Dockerfile